openstreetmap/stateofthemap-2022/calls/general.md

 <h3 id="submission-other">Other</h3>

 Your submission does not fit into any of these submission types?
-Please get in touch with the program committee via email (<a href="mailto:program-sotm@openstreetmap.org">program-sotm@openstreetmap.org</a>) before the end of the call for participation.
+Please get in touch with the programme committee via email (<a href="mailto:program-sotm@openstreetmap.org">program-sotm@openstreetmap.org</a>) before the end of the call for participation.

 <h2 id="other-submission">Other session types</h2>